cltk/cltk/docs/multilingual.rst

    To begin working with regular expressions, try `Pythex <http://pythex.org/>`_, a handy tool for developing patterns.
 For more thorough lessons, try `Learn Regex The Hard Way <http://regex.learncodethehardway.org/book/>`_.

-Several functions are available for querying text in order to match regular expression patterns. `match_regex()` is the most basic.
+Several functions are available for querying text in order to match regular expression patterns. ``match_regex()`` is the most basic.
 Punctuation rules are included for texts using Latin sentence–final punctuation ('.', '!', '?') and Greek ('.', ';').
 For returned strings, you may choose between a context of the match's sentence, paragraph, or custom number of characters on each side of a hit.
 Note that this function and the next each return a generator.

-Example in Latin with a sentence context, case-insensitive.
+Here is an example in Latin with a sentence context, case-insensitive:

 .. code-block:: python

    In [1]: from cltk.ir.query import match_regex